 Protein is your body’s main building block.
-It helps form muscle, produce hormones, strengthen skin and bones, and transport nutrients.
-It’s so important, you might think more protein equals a stronger you.
+It helps form muscle, produce hormones, strengthen skin and bones and transport nutrients.
+It’s so important, you may even think more protein equals a stronger you.

 “In most Western countries, children already get two to three times the protein they need daily,” she says.
 “It’s uncommon for a child to need extra.”

 Still, taking protein supplements or adding protein powders to foods, shakes or smoothies is a popular trend for growing children and teenagers.
-You may notice this trend more if your child is an athlete — especially if you have a boy who wants to bulk up and get bigger and stronger.
+You may notice this trend more if your child is an athlete — especially if they want to bulk up and get bigger and stronger.

-Overall, children should get enough protein every day if they eat two servings of dairy, such as milk, yogurt, cheese, and one or two servings of lean protein, such as lean beef, pork, poultry, fish.
-Anything additional from protein supplements exceeds their daily needs.
+Overall, children should get enough protein every day for basic needs and athletics if they eat two servings of lean protein, such as lean beef, pork, poultry, fish, Greek yogurt or meat alternatives.
+Anything additional from protein supplements likely exceeds their daily needs and is unnecessary.

 Instead of helping, adding extra protein from supplements to your child’s diet can cause long-term health problems, including:

-Your child may need extra protein if he or she:
+Your child may need extra protein if they:

 Remember, real foods — not protein supplements — are always better for growing bodies, especially after a hard workout.